MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 A unified Get Events experience makes it effortless to connect from these sources into components in Real-Time hub like eventstream, KQL database, and Data Activator.

-## Real-Time hub is never dry
+## Real-Time hub is never empty
 In the world of data, Real-Time hub is never empty.
 Here’s why:

+- **Streams/tables**: For customers who have running eventstreams and KQL databases, all the streams from eventstreams and tables from KQL databases automatically show up in Real-Time hub.
+- **Microsoft Product Integration**: Many customers use multiple Microsoft products.
+Real-Time hub ensures that it’s never empty by listing all streaming resources from Microsoft products.
+Whether it’s Azure Event Hubs, Azure IoT Hub, or other services, users can seamlessly ingest data into Real-Time hub.
 - **Fabric events as the nervous system**: When customers take CRUD (Create, Read, Update, Delete) actions on artifacts, these events are emitted as Fabric events within Real-Time hub.
 Much like a human nervous system, these events provide vital feedback.
 Customers can gauge whether their entire project is functioning correctly based on these events.
 Even when a user visits Real-Time hub for the first time, they encounter these events.
 They can subscribe to them, gaining insights into the health and performance of their data ecosystem.
-- **Microsoft Product Integration**: Many customers use multiple Microsoft products.
-Real-Time hub ensures that it’s never empty by listing all streaming resources from Microsoft products.
-Whether it’s Azure Event Hubs, Azure IoT Hub, or other services, users can seamlessly ingest data into Real-Time hub.
-- **Streams/tables**: for customers who have running eventstreams and KQL databases, all the streams from eventstreams and tables from KQL databases automatically show up in Real-Time hub.

 ## Single copy of events/streams for use with multiple real-time analytics engines
 As data flows into Real-Time hub, you can create a stream out of it.
 Once the stream is created, the data is stored in a canonical format.
 This format is universally accessible to all processing engines.
 No need for redundant copies of data.
 Real-Time hub ensures efficiency and consistency.